YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 I also hoped that the program should be able to compute a list of plan-expectation pairs, i.e., enumerate all possible plans and show the corresponding expectation.
-Asking the program to do so, however, resulted in long waiting time without and result being returned.
+Asking the program to do so, however, resulted in long waiting time without interesting results being returned.